OLuwis/react-node-chat-app/README.md

 This is a Portfolio Chat App Project made to show of the capabilities of WebSockets and Realtime communication.

-It currently offers a single room/channel to chat e interact.
+It currently offers a single room/channel to chat and interact.

 RoadMap: